130 Scotland St, Hingham, MA 02043, USA

 Beavers have been spotted on this property.
 Look for evidence of them in the area around Accord Brook.
 You may see a dam, or some chewed-up trees.
 Some of the trees present here include pine, oak, maple, cedar, and beech.

-Accord Brook flows through this property and eventually into Wompatuck State Park, through Triphammer Pond, to the Weir River.
-Formed at the confluence of Crooked Meadow River and Fulling Mill Brook, the Weir River flows for a mile or so north through Hingham.
-Farther downstream, it turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
+Formed at the confluence of Crooked Meadow River and Fulling Mill Brook, the Weir River flows north through Hingham, with Tower Brook and Accord Brook joining it in its first mile.
+It gradually turns northeast and flows for another 1.4 miles, through Weir River Farm and eventually into Foundry Pond.
 The Weir River Estuary, designated by the Commonwealth of Massachusetts as an Area of Critical Concern, begins just below the manmade dam at the pond.
-The mile-wide estuary forms the border between Hingham and Hull, and empties into Hingham Bay.
+The mile-wide estuary — with numerous acres of undisturbed salt marsh — forms the border between Hingham and Hull, and empties into Hingham Bay.
+For more information about the Weir River, follow the Weir River Watershed Association.

 Historic Site: No